-Learning and teaching to develop and deliver curriculum, instruction and assessment that motivate and engage students to achieve at high levels and engage students to achieve at high levels Component IB standards and practices Assessments, both formative and summative, are used to increase understanding of students' learning and improve teachers' curriculums.
-The school's written curriculum reflects IB philosophy (Standard C2).
-Teaching and learning reflects IB philosophy (Standard C3).
-Assessment at the school reflects IB assessment philosophy (Standard C4).
+Learning and teaching to develop and deliver curriculum, instruction and assessment that motivate and engage students to achieve at high levels

+Component 2020 IB standards and practices Assessments, both formative and summative, are used to increase understanding of students' learning and improve teachers' curriculums.
+Students and teachers use feedback to improve learning, teaching and assessment.
+(Approaches to assessment 1) The school uses assessment methods that are varied and fit-for-purpose for the curriculum and stated learning outcomes and objectives.
+(Approaches to assessment 2) Students take opportunities to consolidate their learning through assessment.
+(Approaches to assessment 4)

 Students and families Teachers and counsellors School and district administrators Students are engaged and supported in each classroom.
 They actively participate in classroom activities and discussion.
 Students with learning support requirements receive accommodations to support their access to academically challenging work.
-Students at all grade levels discuss examples of their progress in building their approaches to learning skills that include: social skills; research skills; communications skills; selfmanagement skills; and thinking skills.
+Students at all grade levels discuss examples of their progress in building their approaches to learning skills that include: social skills; research skills; communications skills; self- management skills; and thinking skills.
 Students are supported in their efforts to take on more demanding assignments through design of projects that are broken down into component parts.
 Students are also supported to collaborate in projects across subjects, and to participate in structured learning experiences outside of the normal school day.
 Teachers support and encourage the participation of all students in activities and discussion.
 Teachers provide inquiry-based instruction that is organized around a driving question (or challenge) that encourages student voice and choice.
 Teachers build upon students' approaches to learning skills through their instruction, including: social skills; research skills; communications skills; self-management skills; and thinking skills.
 Teachers provide individual feedback on student engagement and use of instructional strategies.
 Feedback is consistent with the IB standards and practices.
-Teachers provide varied and flexible instructional groupings for students and spend more of their instructional time on providing differentiated instruction for small groups, or individual students, than on wholegroup work.
+Teachers provide varied and flexible instructional groupings for students and spend more of their instructional time on providing differentiated instruction for small groups, or individual students, than on whole- group work.
 Teachers expect students to submit high-quality work and provide multiple opportunities for students to resubmit work to enhance its quality.
 Teachers tailor instruction to support a student's current level of achievement.
 School administrators establish school norms and a school climate that supports inquiry-based teaching and student engagement.
 School and district administrators ensure that underrepresented students have access to technology in order to extend formal and informal learning beyond the school day.
 School administrators facilitate discussions about instructional strategies that support and engage all students in academically challenging work.